-- Step 1: Calculate the energy baseline (EB) at the service account level.
-The EB will be calculated on an hourly basis using the average of the preceding similar days.2 A service account must have at least 10 similar days of interval meter data available to have a valid baseline. - Step 2: Calculate the day-of adjustment value (DOAV).
+Step 1: Calculate the energy baseline (EB) at the service account level.
+The EB will be calculated on an hourly basis using the average of the preceding similar days.2 A service account must have at least 10 similar days of interval meter data available to have a valid baseline.

+2 The 10 nonexcluded weekdays will be selected for weekday events; for weekend and holiday events, the 4 nonexcluded weekend and holiday days will be selected.

+- Step 2: Calculate the day-of adjustment value (DOAV).
 A DOAV shall not be less than 0.60 or greater than 1.40.
 The DOAV is a ratio of (a) the average load of the first three hours of the four hours prior to the event to (b) the average load of the same hours from the days selected in accordance with Step 1 above.
-If either (a) or (b) are negative, the DOAV is 1.0.
+If either (a) or (b) are negative, the DOAV is 1.0. - Step 3: Calculate the adjusted energy baseline (AEB).

-2 The 10 non-excluded weekdays will be selected for weekday events; for weekend and holiday events, the 4 non-excluded weekend and holiday days will be selected.

-- Step 3: Calculate the adjusted energy baseline (AEB).
 When the EB is greater than zero, a service account AEB for the event is calculated by multiplying the EB by the DOAV.
 If the EB is less than zero in an hour during the event, the AEB shall be equal to the EB (that is, DOAV treated as 1). - Step 4: Calculate the incremental load reduction achieved during the event.
 The incremental load reduction for each hour of the event is the AEB minus the load measured during that hour.
 If this value is negative, the incremental load reduction in that hour shall be considered zero.